manyone-cph/teaching-dmjx-data-and-services/tutorials/read-and-write-to-files/README.md

 });
 ```

+## Assignments

+### 1. Convert JSON to CSV and vice versa

+Create a Node.js script that reads a JSON file and converts it to a CSV file.
+Then, create another script that reads the CSV file and converts it back to a JSON file.

+- Use the `fs` module to read and write files.
+- Use packages like [`json-2-csv`](https://www.npmjs.com/package/json-2-csv) to help with the conversion.

+### 2. Fetch data from an API and write it to a JSON file

+Create a Node.js script that fetches data from an API of your choice and writes it to a JSON file.

+- Use the `fetch` module to make HTTP requests.
+- Use the `fs` module to read and write files.

 ## Further reading

 - [MDN Web Docs on JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)
 - [W3Schools JSON Introduction](https://www.w3schools.com/js/js_json_intro.asp)
 - [Node.js File System Module Guide](https://areknawo.com/node-js-file-system-api-beginner-friendly-guide/)

-## Assignments

-1. Create a node.js script that converts JSON to CSV and vice versa.
-    - Use the `fs` module to read and write files.
-    - You can use packages like [`json-2-csv`](https://www.npmjs.com/package/json-2-csv) to help with the conversion.
-2. Create a node.js script to fetch data from an API and save it to a JSON file.
-    - Use the `fetch` module to make HTTP requests.
-    - Save the data to a JSON file using the `fs` module.